Online Courses

 States that require recordkeeping and reporting

-You are ultimately responsible for maintaining and submitting all records of your course activities required by your State Licensing Board.
+For all other States, you are ultimately responsible for maintaining and submitting all records of your course activities required by your State Licensing Board.
 Therefore, we highly recommend that you print the “Certificate of Completion”, prepare a PDH Activity Log for your records, and submit to your State Licensing Board when requested.

 If you have any question on how to maintain and report your PDH credits to your state of licensure, or how to retrieve your PDH records from your CEDengineering.com account history, or about your state PDH requirements in general, please contact us at info@cedengineering.com.